Analysis | The sex-trafficking investigation that’s zeroing in on Matt Gaetz, explained

 Gaetz says he’s innocent and has emphatically denied having sexual relations with a minor or ever paying for sex.
 Here’s what’s going on.

-Who Gaetz is: He’s a close Donald Trump ally and one of the most conservative flamethrowers in Congress.
+Who Gaetz is: He’s a close ally of former president Donald Trump and one of the most conservative flamethrowers in Congress.
 He was elected in 2016 alongside Trump to his seat in Florida’s Western Panhandle area, one of the most Republican congressional districts in the nation, and he has glommed onto Trump in a big way.
 On the eve of the Jan.
 6 anniversary, he appeared with Rep. Marjorie Taylor Greene (R-Ga.) to spout unproven conspiracy theories about the attack.
 He has been a frequent Fox News guest, and he’s aligned himself in the past with the Proud Boys and Holocaust deniers.
 He also frequently has been investigated for violating House ethics rules for various actions.

 In 2017, he was the only member of Congress to vote against a law boosting the government’s human trafficking investigatory powers, saying he was sent to Congress to reduce the reach of government.